Easy Pie Crust

 2. Fill it with pie weights.
 When the oven is hot, remove the plastic from the crust and prick the bottom all over with a fork.
 Line the crust with parchment paper or aluminum foil, and add enough dried beans or pie weights to reach the top of the pie plate.
 Without the weights, the crust will shrink away from the sides of the pan as it bakes, so make sure to fill the pan all the way.

-3. Bake the crust with the pie weights.
-Transfer the pie plate to the oven and bake for 15 minutes, until the edges of the pie crust are set.
+3. Bake the crust with the pie weights for 15 minutes, until the edges are set.

 4. Bake the crust without the pie weights.
-Take the crust out of the oven and carefully remove the beans or pie weights and parchment or aluminum.
-Return the crust to the oven and bake for another 5 to 8 minutes, or until the bottom of the crust is beginning to set and turn light golden brown.
+Carefully remove the pie weights from the crust.
+Bake it for another 5 to 8 minutes, or until the bottom of the crust is beginning to set and turn light golden brown.

-5. Let it cool to room temperature before adding your desired filling and baking your pie.
+5. Let it cool slightly before filling and baking your pie.
 That’s it!

 Homemade cherry pie made with easy pie crust recipe

 Looking for pie recipes?
-Use this homemade pie dough to make my Sour Cherry Pie or this Crumble Apple Pie.
+Use this homemade pie dough to make my cherry pie, apple pie, or spinach quiche!

 Get This Recipe In Your Inbox